compare

 square icon 2.5 minutes

-Hand typing in library
+Hands typing on laptop in library

 Time Saving Tips for Online Students